Canada Corporation (Quebec)

 Newly formed corporation should hold its first meeting of directors (called an organizational meeting)shortly after incorporation.
 The orders of business of an organizational meeting are usually to appoint officers, issue shares, make by-laws, appoint an auditor until the first meeting of shareholders and make banking arrangements.
 The first annual meeting of shareholders must be called within 18 months following incorporation.
 After the first meeting, the directors must call an annual meeting not later than 15 months after its last meeting and not more than 6 months after its financial year end.

-Usually it is 18 working days.
+Incorporation usually takes 18 working days.

 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR